 If you’re at or around the point of returning to work after parental leave, our back to work article shares helpful advice from other parents on how to cope with the emotional highs and lows.

-Work and life balance = happier you!
+Family, work and life balance = happier you!

 Ultimately, just remember to be kind to yourself – it’s not self-indulgence, it’s self-preservation.
 Sometimes late nights with poorly kids will affect your concentration; sometimes work deadlines will overrule bedtime stories – that’s all part of the work life ‘balance’.
 Stick to whatever works best for you and just embrace this hectic, messy, heavily improvised but hugely rewarding part of your life.
 You’re doing great.